brikis98/yevgeniy-brikman-homepage/_posts/2002-01-01-the-restaurant-at-the-end-of-the-universe.md

 header_image_url: "https://www.amazon.com/dp/0345391810?tag=brikis98-20&linkCode=osi&th=1&psc=1"
 header_image_caption: "'The Restaurant at the End of the Universe' by Douglas Adams"
 date: "2002-01-01"
+book_series_name: "The Hitchhiker’s Guide to the Galaxy Series"
+book_series_number: 2
 ---

 _(I did not write up a text review or notes on this book)_.